 Soil, Planting, and Care

 Arugula grows fast.
 Set plants in the sunny garden in early spring for spring harvest or late summer for fall harvest.
 Plants prefer the cooler days of spring or fall.
 Like any leafy green, arugula requires a rich soil to make its best growth.
 Before planting, add compost to the soil.
-Then apply a timed-release fertilizer at the rate directed on the label for lettuce or other leafy greens, or fertilze with Bonnie Herb & Vegetable Plant Food.
-Space transplants 12 to 18 inches apart.
+Then apply a timed-release fertilizer at the rate directed on the label for lettuce or other leafy greens, or fertilze with Bonnie Herb, Vegetable & Flower Plant Food.
+Space plants 12 to 18 inches apart.

 When flowering begins in late spring or early summer, the flavor becomes more intense.
 At some point it may be stronger than you like, which means its time to take it out and wait for the next cool season to plant (early spring or fall).